Creating an Exhibition

 File Metadata: Data about an object image, video, or audio file, including caption, alt text, and rights information

-Global Elements: Site elements that display on every single page (Header and Footer)
+Global Elements: Site elements that display consistently across the exhibition

 Metadata: See Exhibition Metadata or File Metadata